 We are publishing a gender pay gap report in line with a new legal requirement for all public-sector bodies.

 A gender pay gap report shows the difference between the average (mean or median) earnings of men and women.
 The difference is expressed as a percentage of men’s earnings – for example women earn 3% less than men.

 Used to its full potential, gender pay gap reporting is a valuable tool for assessing levels of equality in the workplace, female and male participation, and how effectively talent is being maximised.

-Overall, we are pleased that our reported gender pay gap is significantly lower than the national average (4.72% vs 17.4% in all sectors).
+Overall, we are pleased that our reported gender pay gap for the current year remains significantly lower than the national average (7.3% vs 17.4% in all sectors).